Sunak hails ‘decisive breakthrough’ on post-Brexit rules for Northern Ireland

 Rishi Sunak has said his “decisive breakthrough” on post-Brexit rules will remove trade barriers for Northern Ireland and give the UK a “veto” on EU law as he seeks the backing of unionists.

-The Prime Minister hailed the controversially named “Windsor Framework”, which was finalised on Monday, as marking a “new chapter” on relations with Brussels that he hopes will restore powersharing in Stormont.
+The Prime Minister hailed the controversially named “Windsor Framework” as marking a “new chapter” on relations with Brussels that he hopes will restore powersharing in Stormont.

-But European Commission president Ursula von der Leyen said the changes to the Northern Ireland Protocol will still include a rule for the European Court of Justice – a key issue for the Democratic Unionist Party (DUP).
+But European Commission president Ursula von der Leyen said the changes to the Northern Ireland Protocol still include a role for the European Court of Justice – a key issue for the Democratic Unionist Party (DUP).

-The pair agreed the long-awaited deal after a meeting in Windsor lasting under two hours.
+The pair finalised the long-awaited deal to improve the agreement signed by Boris Johnson more than three years ago after a meeting in Windsor lasting under two hours.

-The EU chief will go on to have tea with the King at Windsor Castle, despite criticism that the meeting would drag Charles into the politically contentious deal.
+The EU chief went on to have tea with the King at Windsor Castle, despite criticism that the meeting would drag Charles into the politically contentious agreement.

+DUP leader Sir Jeffrey Donaldson welcomed “significant progress”, but said that “there remain key issues of concern” including the remnants of EU law as his party considers its next step.

 Mr Sunak said Parliament will “have a vote at the appropriate time”, and “that vote will be respected” after coming under pressure to give MPs a say on the deal.

-A key part is an “emergency brake” on changes to EU goods rules that can be pulled by the Northern Ireland Assembly that Mr Sunak said would give the Westminster Government a “veto”.
+A key part is an emergency “Stormont brake” on changes to EU goods rules that can be pulled by the Northern Ireland Assembly that Mr Sunak said would give the Westminster Government a “veto”.

+The Prime Minister said it is a “very powerful mechanism” for Stormont to use when it has concerns over EU law.

 At a press conference in Windsor Guildhall, the Prime Minister said: “I’m pleased to report that we have now made a decisive breakthrough.